Android Version Names: Every Os From Cupcake to Android P

 Google's Android division certainly has a sense of humor: It named all of its version codenames after desserts (just as Intel names all of its CPUs after rivers).
 To celebrate a new version, a giant mock-up of the dessert that matches the codename is usually delivered to the Google Campus and put on display.

 So what are the different versions of Android OS and the desserts associated with them?
 Let us go over a short history.

-There appears to be no codename assigned to versions 1.0 and 1.1 of Android OS.
+There appears to be no codename assigned to versions 1.0 Android OS.

 Google bought a company called Android back in July 2005.
 Android was headed by several mobile big shots, including the former head of a big carrier, ex-owner of a phone maker, and more.
 After their buyout, Android went into stealth mode, and rumors spread that Google was working on a mobile phone.